autonabee/go_one_game_jeu_demo/README.md

 ## Installation
 ### Executable game only
 #### Instructions
-1. Download the ZIP file of the project, extract only the `game-executable` folder
+1. Download the ZIP of the project, extract only the `game-executable` folder
 2. Run the `go_one_game_demo.exe`file

 ### Full installation